100% Locally Owned, Independent and Free

 Energex confirmed the crash caused significant damage to a pole and overhead lines that feed separate parts of the electricity network.

 At the height of the outage, about 2731 customers were affected, and power was restored to almost all of them by 12.30pm.
-Crews remain on site fixing the pole and overhead lines.
+Crews remained on site for several hours fixing the pole and overhead lines, and roads were reopened by mid afternoon.

 Queensland Ambulance Service assessed two patients at the scene.
 Both were stable and declined transport to hospital.